Chapter Twenty Three

 In the 1960s, American Bandstand, hosted by ever youthful Dick Clark, was a very popular television program that featured teenagers dancing to the top ten songs on the Billboard music charts.
 Most large cities had a local hour-long dance program that aired just prior to American Bandstand with local teens dancing to tunes ranked 11-20 on the top forty charts, and sometimes, a new release not yet ranked.

 Occasionally, a recording artist that was performing at the Charlotte Coliseum would make an appearance or grant an interview, and I got to interview several stars.
 I had favorites, of course, and there were a couple that were disappointing because they were nothing like their public image.
 In most cases I got autographed photos, most of which were lost when I shipped a large box back to Missouri, with only a scant few brought back in my suitcase.
-Below is my photo at the controls of WYFM when radio commercials were either live or on tape reels.
+Below is my photo at the controls of WYFM when radio commercials were either live or recorded onto audio tape reels.

-Eventually I was given a regular slot by WIST and given the air-name Robin Vaun.
-The theme song for my 2-hour early evening shift was Rockin’ Robin by Bobby Day, which had been a 1957 top forty tune.
+Eventually I was given a regular time slot by Top-Forty station WIST and given the air-name Robin Vaun.
+The theme song for my 2-hour early evening shift was “Rockin’ Robin” by Bobby Day, which had been a 1957 top forty tune.
 I also did a Saturday evening jazz show named Charlotte Jazz.

-My theme song was Stolen Moments by the Oliver Nelson Septet, and I read poetry by classical and local bards, did all commercials live in a very mellow manner, and had featured telephone interviews with local jazz musicians, and occasionally, well known jazz artists making appearances locally.
+My theme song for Charlotte Jazz was “Stolen Moments” by the Oliver Nelson Septet, and I read poetry by classical and local bards, did all commercials live in a very mellow manner, and had featured telephone interviews with local jazz musicians, music venues, and occasionally, well known jazz artists making appearances locally.

 Occasionally I worked the flat top when the cook needed a break, but he usually wanted to work when there was work to be done.
 I usually got paid a few dollar bills out of the register when I headed to WYFM for class, and it was just enough to keep me happy.

-A day or two before graduation, Bill called me to his office and gave me a receipt for the school tuition, and then presented me with an invoice for almost $500.
+A day or two before graduation, Bill called me to his office and gave me a paid receipt for the school tuition, and then presented me with an invoice for almost $500.
 He said that the school tuition was a gift from him, but that the invoice was for the airfare tickets to and from the school.